Your support team

 If you are injured at work, the following people may be involved in helping you recover from your injury and return to work and the community:

 Your case manager will be your primary contact and will work with you, your employer, your doctor, and any return to work service provider to coordinate your recovery and return to work.

 They’ll provide fast, personalised support to help you recover from your injury and get back to work as soon as possible.

-If it’s likely that you’ll be off of work for more than two weeks, a mobile case manager may arrange to meet to help you and your employer develop and implement a recovery and return to work plan.
+If it’s likely that you’ll be off of work for more than two weeks, a mobile claims manager may arrange to meet to help you and your employer develop and implement a recovery and return to work plan.

 It’s important that you and your employer maintain regular contact with your case manager.